 Gatekeeper and runtime protection in macOS

-macOS includes a technology called Gatekeeper, which ensures that, by default, only trusted software runs on a user’s Mac.
-When a user downloads and opens an app, a plug-in, or an installer package from outside the App Store, Gatekeeper verifies that the software is from an identified developer, is notarized by Apple to be free of known malicious content, and hasn’t been altered.
+macOS includes a security technology called Gatekeeper, which is designed to help ensure that only trusted software runs on a user’s Mac.
+When a user downloads and opens an app, a plug-in or an installer package from outside the App Store, Gatekeeper verifies that the software is from an identified developer, is notarised by Apple to be free of known malicious content and hasn’t been altered.
 Gatekeeper also requests user approval before opening downloaded software for the first time to make sure the user hasn’t been tricked into running executable code they believed to simply be a data file.

-By default, Gatekeeper ensures that all downloaded software has been signed by the App Store or signed by a registered developer and notarized by Apple.
-Both the App Store review process and the notarization pipeline ensure that apps contain no known malware.
+By default, Gatekeeper helps ensure that all downloaded software has been signed by the App Store or signed by a registered developer and notarised by Apple.
+Both the App Store review process and the notarisation pipeline are designed to ensure that apps contain no known malware.
 Therefore, by default all software in macOS is checked for known malicious content the first time it’s opened, regardless of how it arrived on the Mac.

-Users and organizations have the option to allow only software installed from the App Store.
+Users and organisations have the option to allow only software installed from the App Store.
 Alternatively, users can override Gatekeeper policies to open any software unless restricted by a mobile device management (MDM) solution.
-Organizations can use MDM to configure Gatekeeper settings, including allowing software signed with alternate identities.
+Organisations can use MDM to configure Gatekeeper settings, including allowing software signed with alternative identities.
 Gatekeeper can also be completely disabled, if necessary.

 Gatekeeper also protects against the distribution of malicious plug-ins with benign apps.
-Here, using the app triggers loading a malicious plug-in without the user’s knowledge.
-When necessary, Gatekeeper opens apps from randomized, read-only locations, preventing the automatic loading of plug-ins distributed alongside the app.
+Here, using the app triggers the loading of a malicious plug-in without the user’s knowledge.
+When necessary, Gatekeeper opens apps from randomised, read-only locations.
+This is designed to prevent the automatic loading of plug-ins distributed alongside the app.